A better way to train your team.

 It's easier than ever to track and manage your team's training.
 Start using the GoSkills LMS today.Try for free

 There’s no denying that the world of work is constantly changing.
 Gone are the days when being “on the job” meant you were seated at your desk in your company’s office for at least eight hours each weekday.

 Thanks to the rise in remote work, more and more workers are trading their suits for sweatpants and their cubicles for couches.
 The amount of people who regularly work from home (and aren’t self-employed) has skyrocketed by 159% since the year 2005.
-And, some experts assert that up to 50% of the workforce will be remote as soon as the year 2020.

 Studies and research have shown that remote work is a positive for things like employee engagement, productivity, and happiness.
 But, on the flip side of that coin, it presents some challenges for employers.

 One of those hurdles is employee training.
 Whether you have a brand new employee to onboard or need to inform your entire team about a process change or new tool, remote learning can be daunting for many managers.

 The good news is that it isn’t impossible.
 We’re digging into some remote training strategies you can use to keep all of your employees at the top of their game—even if they’re outside of the office.

 When you aren’t working side-by-side in an office with your employees day in and day out, you aren’t always privy to the inner workings of how they get their work done.

 But, the solution to this lack of insight isn’t to blanket your team with a one-size-fits-all training approach—instead, it’s to invest the time and effort to understand their preferred ways of learning, so that you can tailor your educational efforts accordingly.